tekknolagi/carp/README.md

 * `git clone --recursive`

 NOTE: If `git submodule status` doesn't return a SHA1 hash and repository name, you have a problem.
+NOTE: Recursive clone is for testing library.
+If not included, tests will not build.

 ### Building Carp